 - Evil Sounds Deep

 - For the Evulz: His reason for taking over Jerma's show.

-- Game-Breaker: He himself points out that his extreme power levels makes things unfair for the other fighters.
+- Game-Breaker: He himself points out In-Universe that his extreme power levels makes things unfair for the other fighters.
 He's right.
 He almost ruins the entire Jerma Rumble.

 - God of Evil

 - Hero Killer: Murders several big-name characters in Jerma Rumble 3, including MLG Grandpa, Sonic the Hedgehog, Candyman, The Slim Jim Guy, and Count Chocula.